CT13/convertHTML-AWRToExcel/README.md

 --------------------------------------------------------------------------

+Step 6:
+==
+A an excel file named "output.xlsx" will be generated when it completed.
+That contains all details and visauals of the sections we etacted an processed.

-Let me know your feedback to enhance this in a better way
+Enjoy!!! and let me know your feedback to enhance this in a better way